Berlime/vite/introduction/glossaries.md

 Explore our list of common tech abbreviations and their meanings.
 This quick reference guide will help you understand the technical jargon with ease.

+Note that some terms may require basic familiarity with digital technology concepts to fully grasp their meaning.
+We will do our best to keep this list up-to-date and as simple as possible.

-Note that some may only applicable to only our context.
+Some term may only applicable to only our context.
-Click 'On This Page' to navigate.
+Use the `On This Page` section to navigate.

-Click [here](/website-packages/types-of-websites.html) to skip to the next page.
+Or Click [here](/website-packages/types-of-websites.html) to skip to the next page.

 ## A